bestia-dev/dropbox_backup_to_external_disk_1/README.md

 ![cargo_auto_1](https://github.com/bestia-dev/dropbox_backup_to_external_disk/raw/main/images/cargo_auto_1.png "cargo_auto_1")

 I use WSL2 (Debian) on Win10 to develope and execute this CLI in Debian Linux.
 The external disk path from WSL2 looks like this: `/mnt/d/DropBoxBackup1`.
-Or for the second backup on my system `/mnt/f/DropBoxBackup2`.
 The CLI saves the list of the local files metadata in `temp_data/list_destination_files.csv`.
 And the list of the files metadata from the remote Dropbox to in `temp_data/list_source_files.csv`.
 Tab delimited with metadata: path (with name), datetime modified, size.